ai2cm/fv3net/workflows/one_step_jobs/README.md

   -o, --overwrite       Overwrite successful timesteps in OUTPUT_URL.
   --init-frequency INIT_FREQUENCY
                         Frequency (in minutes) to initialize one-step jobs starting from the first available timestep.
+This will still include required timesteps for calculating residuals on the coarsened high-res data.
+E.g., with 15-min data and a selected hourly init-frequency, timesteps to run are 000000, 001500, 010000, 011500.
   --config-version CONFIG_VERSION
                         Default fv3config.yml version to use as the base configuration.
 This should be consistent with the